 The rate of inmates provided with education in NSW has fallen from 88% in 1996-97 to 24% in 2016-17.
 It costs $109,821 to keep someone in a jail for a year in Australia, and studies consistently show that inmates who receive rehabilitation and education are considerably less likely to re-offend.
 Even if you don’t believe in the rights of prisoners, you have to at least believe in the rights of taxpayers; the reductions in crime as a result of prison rehabilitation programs save taxpayers a fortune.
 You can speculate as to why the government doesn’t think rehabilitating prisoners is a priority, but the end result is the same; 44.8% of released prisoners will be back in prison within two years.

 Well even though the the government didn’t give me any opportunities for rehabilitation in prison, I decided to make the most of the time inside, viewing it as a once in a lifetime opportunity rather than a punishment.
 I spent the first five months writing the first draft of a psychological thriller novel, ‘Scarred’.
-I am currently in the process of writing a final draft and anticipate it will published by the end of 2019.
+In October 2018 the final draft of Scarred was completed; it is currently being submitted to publishers for consideration.
 I spent the second half of my sentence teaching myself to draw, something I had never attempted before entering prison.
 I now run a business, Vigilante Studios, doing photo-realistic portraits by commission.
-I also lobby for better educational programs and mental health support for prisoners and involuntary mental health patients.
+I am also writing my autobiography, completing a master’s degree in Information Studies, and lobbying for better educational programs and mental health support for prisoners and involuntary mental health patients.